 With an estimated 30,000 participants, the annual UN Climate Change Council provides a platform for stakeholders across government, industry and global society to address and strategise on ways to collaboratively address climate change.

-As an official observer organisation, Engineers Australia represents the interests of engineers as the leaders in climate action.
+As an official observer organisation, Engineers Australia represented the interests of engineers as the leaders in climate action.

-For Engineers Australia, maintaining a presence at COP is vital.
+For Engineers Australia, maintaining a presence at COP is critical.
 Our involvement directly supports our climate change position statement, and provides an opportunity to affirm our credibility and influence on climate-related issues.

-Attendance at the last three COPs aligns with our Climate Smart Engineering initiative (CSEI) and is central to our efforts to build valuable connections, develop insights and expand the practice of engineering toward climate resilience.
+Engineers Australia has attended the last three COPs.
+This aligns with our Climate Smart Engineering initiative (CSEI) and is central to our efforts to build valuable connections, develop insights and expand the practice of engineering toward climate resilience.

 Key CSEI focus areas